ilagaur1321/ilagaur1321/README.md

 - **Pat On Back** awards for consistent **on-time delivery** and **dedication** in project work.
 - **Xtra Mile** award for exceptional performance in the **cloud infrastructure business unit**.
 - Volunteered with **Rice Alliance** in the **Energy Tech Venture Forum**, helping manage a two-day event.
+- **Rice University Teaching Assistant ,Ethical Technical Leadership** : Collaborated with faculty to refine course materials and case studies, enhancing the learning experience for 30+ students.

 ---